iptq/sctf_problems/2016Q1/readme.md

 Follow the sCTF Guide for how to design and correctly format problems.

-Create a folder named as the problem name, with any necessary problem files inside, and a **"problem.json"** file with the following format:
+Create a folder named as the problem name, with any necessary problem files inside, and a **"problem.json"** file with the following format (DON'T FORGET, ALL LOWERCASE HEX SHA512 HASH FOR FLAGS):

 ```
 [